TingYuHsu2000/Butter-Noise-Filter/README.md

-# Butter Noise Fliter 奶油聲音過濾器
+# Butter Noise Filter 奶油聲音過濾器

 ## Introduction 簡介
 This repository provides a simple example and demonstration of a Butterworth filter in Python, particularly for audio with a complicated background.
 To avoid environment issues, the main body of code was built on Google Colab, allowing it to run smoothly without any pre-construction.